Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Methodology

 Consider a Markov decision process with state $s_t \in \mathcal{S}$ and action $a_t \in \mathcal{A}$.
 A fixed expert policy $\pi_E(a \mid s)$ is implemented by a pre-trained multilayer perceptron (MLP).
 The objective is to learn a student policy $\pi_\theta(a \mid s)$ parameterized by SMGrNN that imitates the expert while autonomously adjusting its own capacity.

-At each time step, the environment state $s_t$ is fed to the input nodes of $G_t$ and the current graph computes an action $\hat{a}_t = \pi_\theta(s_t)$ at the output nodes.
-A supervised loss $L_t(\theta)$ penalizes the deviation between the student and expert actions, for example as a mean-squared error between continuous actions or a cross-entropy for discrete action distributions.
-Parameters $\theta$ (node and edge weights) are updated online by gradient descent or Adam on $L_t(\theta)$, while the SPM monitors local activity and update statistics to decide when and where to grow or prune the architecture.
+At each interaction step, the environment state $s_t$ is written to the input nodes of the current graph $G_t$.
+The graph then performs $K$ synchronous message-passing iterations, producing an output action $\hat{a}_t = \pi_\theta(s_t)$ from the output nodes after the final iteration.
+A supervised loss $L_t(\theta)$ penalizes the deviation between the student and expert actions, for example as a mean-squared error for continuous actions or a cross-entropy for discrete action distributions.
+Parameters $\theta$ (edge weights) are updated by a gradient-based optimizer through the computation graph induced by these $K$ explicit propagation steps, while the SPM monitors local edge-wise weight-update statistics to decide when and where to grow or prune the architecture.